mapbox/mapbox-gl-sync-move/README.md

 ## Developing

-There are unit tests with mocked maps, and a way to manually test.
+There are unit tests with mocked maps, and there's a page for manual testing.

 Run the unit tests with `npm test`.